MishDivy/OdessaBuilds/Development/CHANGELIST.md

 - Fixed characters moving with the Plant Character after being grabbed bug.
 - Fixed issues of characters getting pulled in the wrong direction by the plant guy.
 - Ragdoll mode doesn't get trigger on small jumps anymore.
+- Performance bug fixed: fps drop at some spots of the map when Robot is using the ability.
+- HUD doesn't show up on menu screens.
+- Fixed pressure plate not detecting change of state of mushroom.
+- Gondola now carry the attached objects properly.
+- Button cannot be pressed by unpossesed character anymore.
+- Chain bouncing on environment mushrooms is now possible.
+- Gondola rails doesn't interfere with Odessa lights.